How to use Proxies in Premiere Pro: An Illustrated Guide

 • Choose the settings you prefer and press ok.

-Proxies will now be created from your original footage, you’ve already imported into your project.
+Proxies will now be created from the original footage you’ve imported into your project.

 How to edit with proxies in Premiere Pro